 Putting the flags out – to learn more about one of the most amazing species of migrating wader.

-When we caught 505 Bar-tailed Godwits on the Wash, on the east coast of England, on 29 August 1976 we thought that we would add hugely to our knowledge of the species’ migration but we were disappointed.
+When we caught 505 Bar-tailed Godwits in Lincolnshire, on the east coast of England, on 29 August 1976 we thought that we would add hugely to our knowledge of the species’ migration but we were disappointed.
 In just six years, by adding leg-flags to just 248 birds, the Wash Wader Ringing Group has learnt a lot more.

 Forty years ago